Osprey: Profile and Information

 Habitat of the Osprey

-Interesting Facts about Osprey
+Interesting Facts About Osprey

-Osprey is said to be one of the most widely distributed raptor species and its most likely you have seen an Osprey somewhere without knowing what it was.
+Osprey is said to be one of the most widely distributed raptor species, and it’s most likely you have seen an Osprey somewhere without knowing what it was.

-Below are some of the awesome facts about them.
+Below are some awesome facts about them.

 • Hooked em – Ospreys are born with talons that are incredibly curved in comparison to other birds of prey.
-They specialize in hooking fish with these incredible talons rather than squeezing them with their feet; this is similar to what fishermen would tell you” it’s easier to hold a fish under the gill than to squeeze it with both hands.”
+They specialize in hooking fish with these incredible talons rather than squeezing them with their feet; this is similar to what fishermen would tell you:” It’s easier to hold a fish under the gill than to squeeze it with both hands.”

 Diet of Osprey